frederiksemmel/linicrypt_typst/main.typ

 we can pull back the constraints to $W$ and relate solutions on $W$ to solutions on $Vp$ via the same map.
 In other words linear maps establish a mapping between executions of different Linicrypt programs and a mapping of the program itself.

-We will use the dual map (also called pullack) of a linear map.
+We will use the dual map (also called pullback) of a linear map.
 Assume we have a linear map $f: W -> Vp$.
 This induces a natural map on the dual spaces going in the other direction called $f^*: Vd -> W^*$.